Arjun Kannan systems / workflows / signal

 What do I usually write and speak about?

-How AI products actually hold up in practice: agent workflows, LLM evaluation, product loops, and what separates a compelling demo from something that works on a Tuesday afternoon.
-My recent 20for20 talk started with resident conversations across 30,000+ units in 11 states.
+How AI products hold up in practice: agent workflows, LLM evaluation, product loops, and what separates a strong demo from something that works on a Tuesday afternoon.
+Recent talks start with resident conversations and end with what better operating systems should do next.

 What is my view on AI?

 I care less about whether something looks impressive and more about whether it helps someone make a better call.
-That usually means getting context right, measuring what matters, and keeping a human in the loop before automating anything.
+That usually means getting context right, measuring what matters, and keeping a human in the loop before automating the wrong thing.

 Investing

-That honesty matters more now than ever.
-Generic advice is everywhere.
-What still counts is specific context, good judgment, and helping someone get to the next real decision faster.
+That honesty matters more now because generic advice is free.
+What still counts is specific context, good judgment, and helping someone reach the next real decision faster.